Opinion | This isn’t the U.S. Senate. It’s more like day care.

 To say that Cruz and Graham have become caricatures of themselves would be to minimize their accomplishments at self-parody.

-Cruz, who once distinguished himself in the Senate by reading Dr. Seuss’s “Green Eggs and Ham” aloud during a 21-hour-19-minutes sort-of-filibuster, questioned Judge Ketanji Brown Jackson’s opinion about several children’s books that he thoughtfully brought to the hearing.
+Cruz, who once distinguished himself in the Senate by reading Dr. Seuss’s “Green Eggs and Ham” aloud during a 21-hour-19-minute sort-of-filibuster, questioned Judge Ketanji Brown Jackson’s opinion about several children’s books that he thoughtfully brought to the hearing.

 Remember now, the committee is supposed to determine whether a nominee to the high court is qualified to serve, usually based on experience and judicial temperament, though there are no constitutional requirements.
 Personally, I’d like to add a spot-check of reading materials on the night tables of nominees and Judiciary Committee members.

-We know what would be found on Cruz’s bedside: “Antiracist Baby,” by Ibram X. Kendi, “The End of Policing” by Alex Vitale (currently No. 1 on Amazon, thanks to Cruz), and “Critical Race Theory: An Introduction” by Richard Delgado and Jean Stefancic, to name a few of the tomes keeping Cruz awake at night.
+We know what would be found on Cruz’s bedside: “Antiracist Baby” by Ibram X. Kendi, “The End of Policing” by Alex Vitale (currently No. 1 on Amazon, thanks to Cruz), and “Critical Race Theory: An Introduction” by Richard Delgado and Jean Stefancic, to name a few of the tomes keeping Cruz awake at night.

 One could hardly transition to another paragraph without pausing briefly to consider the pillow talk at Casa de Cruz: